Hanna Garth

 Los Angeles: Food Justice Organizations

-I am currently conducting a study of the Los Angeles Food Justice Movement.
-This work includes several Los Angeles non-profits, city, or county based food justice organizations that are part of a growing social movement to improve access to healthy food among the urban poor.
-I am particularly focused on organizations that intervene in South and East Los Angeles, predominantly in Black and Latinx areas.
-As a part of this study, I am analyzing the ways in which these organizations understand and deal with the complicated issues related to inequality, racism, and other forms of discrimination that the communities face.
-Overall I am tracking the momentum around the food justice movement and the ways in which organizations build local support around their projects.
+I am currently writing a book on the Los Angeles Food Justice Movement, tentatively titled: Serving the Other: Race, Abolition, and Justice in the Food Movement (under contract).
+This book is based on research conducted between 2008 and 2020 on several Los Angeles non-profit, city, or county-based food justice organizations that were part of a growing social movement to improve access to healthy food among low income communities.
+The project focused on organizations that intervene in South and East Los Angeles, predominantly in Black and Latinx areas.
+As a part of this study, I analyze the ways in which these organizations understand and deal with the complicated issues related to inequality, racism, and other forms of discrimination that the communities face.
+Overall I track the momentum around the food justice movement and the ways in which organizations build local support around their projects.
 I document the strategies that leaders use to achieve their goals of increasing food equity.

 Teaching